clvv/fasd/fad.1.md

     $ mv index.html d,www<Tab>
     $ mv index.html /var/www/

-There are also three zle widgets: "fasd-complete", "fasd-complete-f", "fasd-complete-d".
+There are also three zle widgets: "fad-complete", "fad-complete-f", "fad-complete-d".
 You can bind them to keybindings you like:

-    bindkey '^X^A' fasd-complete    # C-x C-a to do fasd-complete (fils and directories) bindkey '^X^F' fasd-complete-f  # C-x C-f to do fasd-complete-f (only files) bindkey '^X^D' fasd-complete-d  # C-x C-d to do fasd-complete-d (only directories)
+    bindkey '^X^A' fad-complete    # C-x C-a to do fad-complete (fils and directories) bindkey '^X^F' fad-complete-f  # C-x C-f to do fad-complete-f (only files) bindkey '^X^D' fad-complete-d  # C-x C-d to do fad-complete-d (only directories)

 # BACKENDS

 Fasd can take advantage of different sources of recent / frequent files.
 Most desktop environments (such as OS X and Gtk) and some editors (such as Vim) keep a list of accessed files.
-Fasd can use them as additional backends if the data can be converted into fasd's native format.
+Fasd can use them as additional backends if the data can be converted into fad's native format.
 Below is a list of available backends.

 * spotlight: OSX spotlight, provides entries that are changed today or opened